JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [wxBasic](https://www.wxbasic.net/home) perfect for making quick GUIs with basic and wxwidgets.
 BASIC,	Win Mac Lin,	website is too basic theres no github, no forums, no community, but the software looks SO COOL. site is c2020  It could be worth trying to download and get running but theres no support.
 Update; no its dead on mac and wont run.
 Says needs an update.
 - [SGe](https://python-sge.github.io/download.html) No because there is no community unfortunately.
 The website has no mention of community at all.
 Its got GUI LIghting Particles Physics tiles and was updated just a few days ago!
 - [OpenSludge](https://opensludge.github.io) Adventure Game language and kit but not updated in 2yrs even with a long history.
 Also unfortunately their old forums shut down which is a great sad loss of information :( )  Looks like space quest with tons of graphics and art.
 Pretty awesome!
 Pity because it looks like it had some real momentum.
 Now theres no community
-- [Superpowers](http://superpowers-html5.com/index.en.html)		Win Mac Lin	HTML5	Amiga 1985 games not 1987	Monthly activity on github	Monthly activity on forums its only been around for a year or more tutorials on the forum
 - [Chipmunk](https://chipmunk-physics.net/aboutChipmunk.php) this one is sad.
 The forum and updates are dead since 2019 but this has a lot of background and was probably some of the fastest tech in the world.
 Its on github so its not dead forever but atm no community at all.  it says hundreds of shippign games and has benchmarks to show its speed.
 It has some autogeometry to generate physics geometry from images for collisions which is pretty bad ass.
 Also [Chipmunk in C#](https://github.com/netonjm/ChipmunkSharp) which also died in 2019
 - [Cinder](https://libcinder.org/gallery) for creative coding (like art installations or something)  Up to date recently.
 Not what I need afaik.
 - [bgfx](https://github.com/bkaradzic/bgfx) bring your own engine rendering library.
 Probably really cool but not what I need at all.